 The modern era demands more from CFOs than the mere production and analysis of financial statements.
 CFOs are now held in the spotlight and have numerous responsibilities that fall under four distinct roles; as a strategist, team leader, third-party liaison officer and controller of financial affairs.
 This article will go into detail on the 8 common roles of a company’s CFO, so keep reading.

 The job description of a CFO is never in black and white – there are always some gray areas.
 As long as the responsibilities fit under any of the above mentioned roles, the CFO will be held accountable.
-If you ever have the opportunity to ask a CFO his complete job description, then be prepared for a long interview.
-But it is rather impossible as no CFO will have that much time on their hands to discuss their job rather than doing it (you will know what I mean when you finish reading this post).
+If you ever have the opportunity to ask a CFO his complete job description, then prepare for a long interview.
+But that is unlikely because no CFO has that much time on their hands to discuss their job.
+Keep reading this post and you will know what I mean when you finish.

 The Responsibilities of a CFO